Early assurance undergraduate partnership

 Applying for Admission to the M.D. program after acceptance into Early Assurance Undergraduate Pathway

 Note: B.S./M.D. and Baccalaureate/M.D. students enrolled at undergraduate partner schools admitted into the NEOMED provisional admission pathways prior to 2018 should refer to their Committee on Academic and Professional Progress Phase 1 (CAPP Phase 1) requirements guides in effect at the time of their offer of provisional admission.
 The CAPP 1 requirements guide contains all continuation and promotion standards and processes still in effect for these legacy pathways.
-The following refers to Early Assurance pathways students who accepted offers in 2018.
+The following refers to Early Assurance pathways students who accepted offers in 2018 and beyond.
 Effective with Early Assurance pathway students that accepted offers of early assurance in 2018, CAPP Phase 1 will no longer monitor the retention, promotion or dismissal of partner pathway students.

 Candidates granted early assurance through the Early Assurance Undergraduate pathway are required to complete the following in order to receive admission to the College of Medicine as M1 students: